 - Dual processor – this refers to a system having two separate processors.
 Instructions and information are sent through both processors allowing computers and networks to perform faster compared to using just a desktop PC.

 - Redundancy – this means the information you wish to store is saved in more than one location.
 Meaning if it was to ever go down for any reason you have it stored in another location, so information is not lost.

 - Hot-swappable components – a hot-swap component means that if for any reason your server has a loss of power, device failure or storage device failure you are able to swap components while your computer system remains in operation.

 - Scalable – this means that you are able to meet current needs and also future needs.

 If you currently have a peer to peer network, you’ll find that they don’t have much in the way of security.
 With a peer to peer network, you can find yourself getting into a range of problems such as accessing workstations can become difficult, you might experience loss of data due to viruses or spyware, and you may also find that your internet becomes intermittent.

-If you work for a business with high security or you, have areas within the company where you don’t want other staff members to know the information such as finance you can prevent unauthorised users from accessing this information.
+If you work for a business with high security or you have areas within the company where you don’t want other staff members to know the information such as finances, you can prevent unauthorised users from accessing this information.
 You will also find that by having a server, you can have information accessible from all computers within your business rather than having them stored on one or multiple desktops.
-This is especially important as if your workstation or desktop PC is to fail you haven’t lost all work, they can simply log on from another desktop and access their documents.
+This is especially important if your workstation or desktop PC is to fail.
+It means you do not have to worry about losing any work and you can simply log in from another desktop to access a range of documentation and information.